jaredhanson/www.kerouacjs.org/CONTRIBUTING.md

 from [Tailwind UI](https://tailwindui.com/).
 The templates provide a starting point for a complete website, while also being easy to customize without needing to tinker with perplexing CSS rules.

-Once generated, this site is hosted by [GitHub Pages](https://pages.github.com).

 ## Operations